-President Oxtoby has been particularly supportive of the arts and their role across the curriculum in helping to spur creativity, leading efforts to increase resources, visibility and capacity.
-His leadership has resulted in a revitalization of the Pomona College Museum of Art, a new Studio Art Hall opening in fall 2014, a new faculty position in creative writing, the inclusion of arts programming and facilities in the College's Strategic Plan, and a commitment to public art exemplified by the installation of Pomona College alumnus James Turrell's Skyspace, Dividing the Light, in 2007.
+President Oxtoby has been particularly supportive of the arts, leading efforts to increase resources, visibility, and capacity.
+These efforts have resulted in a revitalization of the Pomona College Museum of Art, faculty positions in creative writing, theatre, and dance, the inclusion of arts programming and facilities in the College's Strategic Plan, and a commitment to public art exemplified by the installation of Pomona College alumnus James Turrell's Skyspace, Dividing the Light, in 2007.
 The importance of creativity is a key theme for President Oxtoby.
 September 2015 brought the opening of the Rick and Susan Sontag Center for Collaborative Creativity, serving the five undergraduate institutions of The Claremont Colleges, the distinctive consortium in which Pomona is the founding member.